afkarxyz/spddl/README.md

 ## Usage

-To use spddl, simply run the Code Runner.bat file:
+To use spddl, simply run the Runner.bat file:

 1. Double-click on `Runner.bat`
 2. Follow the on-screen prompts to enter the Spotify URL